• Skip to primary navigation

 Recipe Notes

-This can be frozen if wrapped airtight.
-I would suggest freezing before adding the breadcrumbs to the top.
-Defrost in the refrigerator overnight, or just bake right from the freezer.
-Add about 10 to 15 minutes to the baking time, or bake until heated all the way through.
+The dish can also be frozen if wrapped airtight.
+Freeze before adding the breadcrumbs.
+Thaw overnight in the refrigerator, or bake directly from frozen, adding 10–15 minutes to the baking time or until heated through.

 Nutrition Estimate